Zenika/spring-workshop/Slides/03_maven.md

 ## Scopes

-- *compile* Default scope.
+- *compile* Default scope (used if scope is unspecified).
 Those dependencies are propagated to dependent projects
-- *provided* You expect the JDK or container to provide the dependency at runtime
+- *provided* This dependency is needed for compilation, but you expect the runtime environment to provide these binaries at runtime
 - *runtime* This scope indicates that the dependency is not required for compilation, but is for execution
 - *test* This scope indicates that the dependency is not required for normal use of the application, and is only available for the test compilation and execution phases
 - *import* Includes the dependency management section of another artifact
-- *system* Similar to *provided*
+- *system* Similar to *provided*.
+Rarely ever used